-- 11 ▲ or ▼ to Type 1 and press the Menu Select button directly below Edit.
+- 11 ▲ or ▼ to Type 1 and press the Menu Select button directly below Edit. - or to the required mode and press the Menu Select button directly below Ok.

 Repeat Steps 8 through 10 to enter or edit the existing system IDs.